Did you know that the first black-and-white photograph was taken in the 1880s? We have come a long way since then!

 We encourage you to bring your makeup bag along during your photo session.
 You never know when a quick touch up here or there can help you look better in your portraits.

-Our Family Studio Package starts from $490 for up to 4 pax ($20/extra pax) and includes 1.5 hour of amazing fun and laughter in White Room Studio!
-We highly recommend to prepare 2 outfit changes, including relaxed outfits for casual family portraits and formal outfits for corporate shots!
-Bring along any other props you may like for the shoot to personalize your shoot the way you want 😊
+Our Family Studio Package starts from $490 for up to 4 pax ($20/extra pax).
+It includes 1.5 hours of amazing fun and laughter in White Room Studio!

 DOWNLOAD RATE CARD